 After two years at university I had had enough of aeronautical engineering and, with 160 hours flying time on the Chipmunk, signed up for a five year short service commission in the Royal Air Force.
 No. 138 University Air Squadron course was composed entirely of entrants from the various universities around the country.
 Our first posting was to RAF South Cerney in Gloucestershire.
 Normally, potential pilot candidates would arrive as cadets then spend three months during which they would drill, exercise, be taught some basics about what was expected of an officer in the RAF, and so on.
 138 UAS course was different.
 All arrived as pilot officers or acting pilot officers.
 We were all relatively known quantities so only one month instead of three was allotted for basic training.

 In my opinion, one of the most important facets that are taught in all basic training camps is the realisation of one’s place in the scheme of things.
 By this I mean that anyone who thinks he is above the “system” will be taught the error of his ways.
 Our lesson in this came from two sources.
 The first was one evening a few days after our arrival.
 We were all assembled in the lounge of the officer’s mess and addressed by a squadron leader.
-Without mincing words he told us in an uncompromising speech that we had given the impression that we thought ourselves as rather “special”.
+He told us in an uncompromising speech that we had given the impression that we thought ourselves as rather “special”.
 He mentioned, in particular, the state of cleanliness of our rooms.
 His displeasure was evident.
 He concluded by stating that unless we demonstrated considerable improvement to the satisfaction of our superiors, we would not be permitted to touch another RAF aircraft.
 This address had a remarkable effect and that evening the sounds of vigorous scrubbing and dusting could be heard all around the mess!
 The next day there was an inspection of our rooms – the white glove along the tops of doors and under beds type of inspection.
 We passed.

 The second lesson came from a certain Corporal Kelly, our drill corporal.
-This individual was the quintessential drill NCO (Non-Commissioned Officer) who, although outranked by all of us, nevertheless was held in great respect even awe.
+This individual was the quintessential drill NCO (Non-Commissioned Officer) who, although outranked by all of us, nevertheless was held in great respect, even awe.
 His conduct on the parade ground would have done credit to Buckingham Palace yet his unenviable task was to have us, “a shambles” of former university students, learn the art of marching and drilling to a level which would not bring disgrace upon the RAF.
 Amazingly he succeeded!
 His voice booming across the parade ground could strike fear into anyone not conforming.
 He was bound to call each of us “Sir” but he had a way of pronouncing the word which gave it a different meaning to the normal understanding.
 I recall the day when I was the practice parade commander.
 Whilst standing at attention in front of the whole course and holding my sword to the vertical, my memory failed me.
 “Sorry, Corporal Kelly – I have forgotten the word of command”.
-“Did you ever know? – SIR!”
+“Did you ever know? – SUUUR!”
 Oh, the ignominy!

 Back Row Plt.Off.
 S. Mc.
 Tavlor.
 A.PIt.Off.
 W. S. Ashpole, Plt.Off.
 N. J. Gill, Plt.Off.
 A. C. Baker, Plt.Off.
 D. W. M. Jones, Plt.Off.
 N. J. Harvey.
 Plt.Off.
 J. M. McCracken, Plt.Off.
 T. N. Laing, A Plt.Off.
 P. A. Edney.